logto-io/logto/README.md

 [![GitPod](https://raw.githubusercontent.com/gitpod-io/gitpod/30da76375c996109f243491b23e47feefab7217f/components/dashboard/public/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/logto-io/demo)

-If you launch Logto via GitPod, please wait until you see the message like `App is running at https://3001-...gitpod.io` in the terminal, press Cmd (or Ctrl on Windows) and click the URL to continue your Logto journey.
+If you launch Logto via GitPod, please wait until you see the message like `App is running at https://3002-...gitpod.io` in the terminal, press Cmd (or Ctrl on Windows) and click the URL starts with `https://3002-` to continue your Logto journey.

 ### Launch Logto